Rhh98/GAMS-MIRO/AirAmbulance/readme.md

 <h3>
     Output Data
 </h3>
 <ul>
-    <li>helicopter assignment: A digraph shows the reassignment of helicopters among all the sites.
-The helicopters will be assigned from the head of arcs to the tail of the arcs.
-The number of assigned helicopter in this arc is the weight shown on the arc.
+    <li>helicopter reassignment: A digraph shows the reassignment of helicopters among all the sites.
+The helicopters will be reassigned from the head of arcs to the tail of the arcs.
+The number of reassigned helicopter in this arc is the weight shown on the arc.
 One can also see the data table by clicking the "switch view" button on the top right corner. </li>
     <li> number of helicopters in L: A datatable and a barplot is displayed to show the distribution of the helicopters among all the sites.
-There are two numbers for each site, one is for the previous number of helicopters before the reassignment, the other is for the current number of the helicopters after the reassignment.</li>
+There are three numbers for each site, the first one is for the previous number of helicopters before the reassignment, the second one is for the demand of helicopters in that site, the third one is for the current number of the helicopters after the reassignment.</li>
 </ul>